orstavik/JoiComponents/book/chapter3_element_lifecycle/Problem1_attributesInConstructor.md

 In the next chapter, we look in detail at *when* we want to setup elements.
 Then, we look at how we can implement a second constructor as `setupCallback()`.
+In this chapter, we also look at the problem of constructing elements from `.cloneNode(deep)` and how to solve it.

 ## References
  * todo